Gexkill/sweng2/TP/src/index.md

 # 4. Tools and Test Equipment Required
 **Note:** Since we said in the previous documents that we use laravel application (MVC php framework), we use the laravel tests that extend PHPUnit tests and they are same to Arquilan + jUnit (tests for JEE explained during the lessons)

 We create stub data to test application.
-Stub data are faker data are used to populate the models and have something to test.
+Stub data are faker data used to populate the models and to have something to test.

 ## 4.1.
 Automatic tests
 Since we want to test the entire application via integration tests, if it respects the requirements we decide to use laravel tests: